-Through 20 years of advising global organizations such as Staples, Sun Life Financial, General Dynamics, Boeing, MolsonCoors, and Scotts-MiracleGro (among others), David Gebler has become a recognized thought leader in the emerging field of values-based ethics and culture risk management.
+Through 25 years of advising global organizations such as AOL, Guardian Insurance, Staples, Sun Life Financial, General Dynamics, Boeing, MolsonCoors, and Scotts-MiracleGro (among others), David Gebler has become a recognized thought leader in linking corporate culture and behavior.
 He has earned a reputation as a creator of innovative approaches to raise the awareness of ethics and values in major organizations through deployment of integrity-based processes and development of interactive ethics and compliance training programs.

 A business lawyer by training, David received his J.D. from the University of California in Davis.
 As an attorney in private practice with firms such as Proskauer, and as corporate counsel for Gamma International, David gained extensive experience in both bank regulatory and software licensing issues.
 He worked in Israel for CBS Records International as Director of Business Affairs and as a staff lawyer for El Al Israel Airlines.